-.
+- SSB configured for RLM, BFD or L1-RSRP measurement, or

+- Other CSI-RS resource in resource set configured with repetition ON.

 - For aperiodic CSI-RS resources M=1

 - For periodic CSI-RS resources in a resource set configured with higher layer parameter repetition set to OFF, N=1.
-The requirements apply if qcl-InfoPeriodicCSI-RS is configured for all the resources in the resource set and for each resource one RS has QCL-TypeD with
+The requirements apply if qcl-InfoPeriodicCSI-RS is configured for all the resources configured for L1-RSRP measurement in the resource set and for each resource one RS has QCL-TypeD with

 - SSB for L1-RSRP measurement, or